Ototoxicity (Ear Poisoning)

 Article Translations: (Spanish)

 - hearing problems, usually in both ears (called bilateral hearing loss).
 They may have trouble hearing certain things, from high-pitched sounds to talking if there's background noise.

-Signs of hearing problems in kids include:
+Signs of hearing problems include:

 - limited, poor, or no speech

 - not seeming to pay attention

 - problems in school or trouble with learning

 - turning up the volume on the TV or stereo

 - not responding to conversation-level speech or noises as expected.
 Babies and kids who aren't talking yet won't react to or turn their heads when they hear a loud sound.

 - becoming tired more quickly or more often after hours of careful listening (such as after school)

 - an unsteady "woozy" feeling that makes it hard to stand up, walk, or climb the stairs without falling